dominictarr/readme/readme.markdown

 > readme readme -g # for a globally installed module.

-> readme http -c    # for built-in module
+> readme http -c    # for a core module

 > readme readme --web # open the project's webpage